carluzh/Shui/src/content/writing/Hyperliquid.md

 Misalignment.
 Centralization.

-**DEX > CEX**
+### **DEX > CEX**

 I try not to talk in absolutes.
 This market moves so fast that todays consensus can be tomorrows demise.
 Remember FTX.
 Remember Luna, Anchor.
 I used them all.
 Doubted them.
 Sure.
 Easy to say in hindsight.
 If nothing happened I’d still be holding.
-Aware of the risk. *Except maybe FTX.
-Missing that one was largely luck.*
+Aware of the risk. <span class="comment">Except maybe FTX.
+Missing that one was largely luck.</span>

 I will say this however.
 The DEX to CEX ratio is destined to hit 80%.
 We cannot sell TradFi a decentralized system that can’t even efficiently facilitate itself.